Sacrifice - the cost of freedom

 As America is about to celebrate its Independence Day my thoughts turn to the many sacrifices people have made to make our country free.
-There were our founding fathers who sacrificed their well-being, their wealth, even their lives for our freedom.
+There were our founding fathers who sacrificed their well-being, their wealth, and even their lives for our freedom.
 Our men and women are over in Afghanistan and Iraq as I write this, yes, to keep our country free but also to give their lives so others can have the freedom we cherish.
-Some of you who visit this site are from another country, and I would imagine even if your country doesn’t have much freedom, you could still tell me some stories about the sacrifices people have made to bring freedom.
+Some of you who visit this site are from another country, and I would imagine even if your country doesn't have much freedom, you could still tell me some stories about the sacrifices people have made to bring freedom.

 Below is an email I wrote to my son in April 2004, who at the time was a Marine officer in Iraq.
 This note exemplifies the cost of freedom.

-I had no idea how many of your fellow Marines had been lost until I saw the “USA Today” newspaper article, on Friday.
+I had no idea how many of your fellow Marines had been lost until I saw the "USA Today" newspaper article on Friday.
 You must be very saddened but proud of what all of you have given and accomplished in Iraq this month.
 All of you were willing to give the ultimate, your lives, to protect each other.
-All of you were willing to give the ultimate, your lives, for people who are your enemy and don’t even understand or want in some cases the freedom all of you are giving your lives for.
+All of you were willing to give the ultimate, your lives, for people who are your enemy and don't even understand or want in some cases the freedom all of you are giving your lives for.
 All of you exemplified what Christ did for us.
 He died for us, when we were His enemies and not wanting or even understanding the freedom He had to offer.
-(Romans 5: 7-11) I am proud of you!
-I am sure you exemplified “Semper Fi “ in every situation and did your best.
+(Romans 5: 7-11).
+I am proud of you!
+I am sure you exemplified "Semper Fi" in every situation and did your best.
 You and your battalion have been an example to me, to live my life more fully for other Christians and for the lost.
-We Christians need to make “Semper Fi” our motto.
+We Christians need to make "Semper Fi" our motto.
 I love you son, Mom.

-Throughout the ages people have given their lives for another, and in many cases the underlining reason the sacrifice took place was for freedom.
+Throughout the ages people have given their lives for others, and in many cases the underlining reason the sacrifice took place was for freedom.
 They died so another could literally have the freedom to live free.
 They sacrificed themselves so others could have the freedom to believe in what they felt was right and so on.

 An uncle of my husband's was killed in WW2, on July 10, 1945.
 I have a framed memorial that President Truman sent his parents after the war.
 What it says beautifully articulates what a sacrifice it is for a person to give up their life for the freedom of others.